The Bankrate promise

 What to do if you think you’ve been scammed

 While no one wants to think that they’ve been a victim of fraud, it can and does happen.
-The good news is that there are several steps you can take if you’ve been targeted, like:
+The good news is that there are several steps you can take if you’ve been targeted.

 - Contact your local law enforcement: By filling out a police report, you’ll have an official record.

 How to spot a legitimate loan company

 Even if you have below-average credit, many companies offer legitimate loans you could be eligible for.
-When searching for a good lender, start with these steps:
+Below are some steps to follow when searching for a good lender.

 - Check for contact information: A lender’s phone number, email address and physical address should be readily available on the website, even if it’s an online-only lender.

 - Investigate online reviews: Customers posting on Google and Yelp will have the best insight into the experience of working with a lender.

-- Make sure it’s registered.
-Legitimate lenders must register with state agencies before giving out loans.
-If you’re unsure if a lender is safe, contact your state’s attorney general.
+- Make sure it’s registered: Legitimate lenders must register with state agencies before giving out loans.
+Contact your state’s attorney general if you’re unsure if a lender is safe.

-If you need a personal loan, do your research and compare multiple lenders to make sure you’re getting a good rate from a trusted source.
-Even if you don’t have great credit, there are plenty of personal loan lenders that offer loans to borrowers in need regardless of credit status.
+Even if you don’t have great credit, plenty of personal loan lenders offer loans to borrowers in need regardless of credit status.
 Don’t be duped into falling for a scam.
-Instead, find a company that’s willing to work with you where you are.
+Instead, find a company willing to work with you where you are.